 - Keeping Children Safe in Education September 2021

 - The Prevent Duty 2015

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead is Mrs Maureen Murphy (Headteacher).
 In the absence of our Headteacher members of the Senior Leadership team and our Family Workers are all trained to the same level and will deputise when required.
-The Governor with responsibility for safeguarding in our school is Mr Andrew McCann.

 Photographs and Videos